 Okay…So What Should I Include?

-So what do you include in this short introductory email?
-It goes without saying that in online dating a first message can have a huge affect, but what helps the most?
+So what do you include in this short, introductory email?
+As I’ve said, in online dating a first message can have a huge affect, but what helps the most?
 Here’s my short 4-point list of easy to follow ideas:

 - First, try to include something in your first email to prove you read their profile.
 Many guys out there spam the same email to every girl they find attractive; most girls catch on to this and then look for it in other emails.
 Obviously, women can be initiating emails too, so this rule applies to them as well…but I’ve never heard of women who spam like this.